aaboungab/DevOps-Core-Practical-Project/README.md

 - Cloud Fundamentals
 Use of the cloud rapid elasticity

+The focus of this project was around **microservices** style architecture and how different this model is to a monolithic architectural style, which was the model used in the previous [DevOps core fundamental project](https://github.com/aaboungab/DevOps-Core-Fundamental-Project) for the QA training academy.

 <a name="reqs"></a>
 ### Requirements
 The requirements of the project were as follows: